Adenike-Alonge/Adenike-Alonge/README.md

 👋     **About Me**
 ▫️Hi there, I'm Adenike, a Data Analyst.
-I'm passionate about analyzing macro indicators and eager to use data and analytics to make contributions to the sustainable development and structural transformation of the health⚕️ sectors of developing countries.
+I'm passionate about using data and machine learning to improve the socio-economic performance of and developing economies, with a particular emphasis on small businesses
 ▫️BSc in Economics

 [![GitHub Streak](https://streak-stats.demolab.com/?user=Adenike-Alonge)](https://git.io/streak-stats)